 Once students have completed 306: African American History, they’ll explore the impact of historical influences on our lives today with 306: Continuing the Story.
 This digital course integrates into Social Studies, U.S. History, and/or English Language Arts curriculum and serves as an eye-opening bridge to the present.

-Discussing Black history is essential in our classrooms, but navigating the complex stories and topics can be intimidating for many; at times, you may even question your own beliefs and actions.
+Discussing Black history is essential in our classrooms, and navigating the complex stories and topics can be intimidating for many.
+Delving deeper into a subject often requires us to question our own understanding and beliefs; Black history is no different.
 The good news is that you don’t need to have all the answers or be an expert to be successful in using these digital resources.
-As you prepare to lead your students through the lessons, always remember—the goal is progress, not perfection.
+As you prepare to lead your students through the lessons, always remember: The goal is progress, not perfection.

 Learn More About 306: African American History and 306: Continuing the Story

 We know that Black History Month happens every February, but why stop there?
 Our students deserve a deeper understanding that isn’t limited to the shortest month of the year.
-These self-paced digital lessons and activities are free for teachers and available on EVERFI’s Teacher Center year round.
+You might build on the lessons about Black women in 306: African American History and 306: Continuing the Story during March’s Women’s History Month, for example, or focus on Black entrepreneurs during April’s Financial Literacy Month.
+There are opportunities and touch points to discuss Black history all year long, and you can find even more resources from EVERFI on their Cultural Literacy Hub.
 Don’t miss out on this amazing, important resource!